 For example, a child’s functional capacity may be substantially reduced in one or more areas.
 But it’s unclear if the child needs support from a team of professionals for more than 12 months.

-An early childhood partner can provide early supports to children with developmental concerns.
+An early childhood partner can provide early supports to children younger than 6 with developmental concerns.
 They can also help the child’s family connect to other government and community supports.